NSLS-II/aphla/doc/requirement.rst

 - Scraper and movable mask operations
 - :hladone:`General high level element control (GUI)`

 Beam Diagnostics
 ------------------------------

+Some of the diagnostics have their own properiatory or closed-form software.
+They are hard to expand by us.
+The others are EPICS-based system, which are easier for us to integrate and expand.

 - :hladone:`Measure the orbit response matrix, with flexible number of BPMs and correctors.`  (L.Yang)
     - :hladone:`Import/Export orbit response matrix for orbit correction`